KarunaMeena/ETL-on-AdventureWorks2016/README.md

 # Problem Statement

-Extracting data from Source database to target database
+Extracting data from Source database and loading to target database

 -	Source database: